Sebaceous gland: Function

-Sebum is produced in a holocrine process, in which cells within the sebaceous gland rupture and disintegrate as they release the sebum and the cell remnants are secreted together with the sebum.
+Sebum is produced in a holocrine process, in which sebocyte cells within the sebaceous gland rupture and disintegrate as they release the sebum and the cell remnants are secreted together with the sebum.
 The cells are constantly replaced by mitosis at the base of the duct.

 Sebum

 Sebum is secreted by the sebaceous gland in humans.
 It is primarily composed of triglycerides (≈41%), wax esters (≈26%), squalene (≈12%), and free fatty acids (≈16%).
 The composition of sebum varies across species.
 Wax esters and squalene are unique to sebum and not produced as final products anywhere else in the body.
 Sapienic acid is a sebum fatty acid that is unique to humans, and is implicated in the development of acne.
 Sebum is odorless, but its breakdown by bacteria can produce strong odors.

 Sex hormones are known to affect the rate of sebum secretion; androgens such as testosterone have been shown to stimulate secretion, and estrogens have been shown to inhibit secretion.
 Dihydrotestosterone acts as the primary androgen in the prostate and in hair follicles.